microsoft/PartiallyShuffleDistributedSampler/README.md

         return npz_reader
 ```

+This work is done in Microsoft Ads team.
 For more information, you can connect jianjzh@microsoft.com.